glowredman/MAtmos/README.md

 ## Suggested companion mods

-[***Dynamic Surroundings***](https://www.curseforge.com/minecraft/mc-mods/dynamic-surroundings) for better footstep sounds.
+[***Dynamic Surroundings***](https://legacy.curseforge.com/minecraft/mc-mods/dynamic-surroundings) for better footstep sounds.
 (Yes, it's compatible.)
 Disable its biome sounds in the config to only get the footsteps.

-***[Sound Filters](https://www.curseforge.com/minecraft/mc-mods/sound-filters) / [Sound Physics](https://github.com/djpadbit/Sound-Physics) [(1.7.10 build here)](https://github.com/djpadbit/Sound-Physics/issues/74#issuecomment-896336358)*** for reverb and muffling of sounds behind walls.
+***[Sound Filters](https://legacy.curseforge.com/minecraft/mc-mods/sound-filters) / [Sound Physics](https://github.com/mist475/Sound-Physics)*** for reverb and muffling of sounds behind walls.

 ## Mixin troubleshooting

 MAtmos uses Mixin in order to apply some modifications to the game.
 The regular versions of the mod jars embed Mixin, so MAtmos can run standalone: the 1.7.10 version embeds Mixin 0.7.11, while the 1.12.2 version embeds Mixin 0.8.3.
-However, this can cause issues with other mods if they embed or require a different version.
+However, this can cause issues with other mods if they provide or require a different version.

 If you're getting Mixin errors on launch, try these steps in order:

 1. Use the versions of MAtmos ending in `+nomixin`, which do not embed Mixin (but require a different mod to provide the library).
-2. Add a Mixin bootstrap mod, such as [MixinBootstrap](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap) on 1.12.2 or [SpongeMixins](https://github.com/TimeConqueror/SpongeMixins) on 1.7.10.
-If one of your other mods requires a certain Mixin bootstrap mod, get that one instead.
+2. Add a Mixin bootstrap mod, such as [MixinBooter](https://legacy.curseforge.com/minecraft/mc-mods/mixin-booter) on 1.12.2 or [UniMixins](https://github.com/LegacyModdingMC/UniMixins) on 1.7.10.

 Additionally, there are some mods that use ASM transformers which break when Mixin is present.
-[Mixingasm](https://github.com/makamys/Mixingasm) (1.7.10 only for now) can be used to fix this.
+Mixingasm can be used to fix this.
+UniMixins includes it on 1.7.10, and on 1.12.2 you can add just its Mixingasm module next to MixinBooter.

 ## Downloads